The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 However, there are several things I need to clear up about Machu Picchu.

-1. Machu Picchu is not located in Cusco.
-In fact, it is located extremely far from Cusco.
+- Machu Picchu is not located in Cusco.
+In fact, it is located quite far from Cusco.
 One of the main reasons why Machu Picchu was never discovered is because it was so inaccessible.

-You will arrive at Machu Picchu midday, which is not considered the best time to visit Machu Picchu because of the number of tourists.
-Bunched up like sardines in a can, you will get smacked in the face by selfie sticks and pushed by aggressive visitors.
+You will arrive at Machu Picchu midday, which is not considered the best time to visit Machu Picchu because of the crowds.
+You will get smacked in the face by selfie sticks and pushed by aggressive visitors.

-Check out this Macchu Picchu tour from Cusco!
+Check out this Machu Picchu tour from Cusco!

 After visiting Machu Picchu, go back to where you were dropped off at Hidroelectrica to get a van back to Cusco.
 We highly recommend doing it this way to save money, have a better time at Machu Picchu, and not tire yourself out completely.

 If you are doing the Inca Trail, Salkantay Trail, or any other treks to Machu Picchu, make sure you are acclimated beforehand.
-You might need more than two weeks in Peru in that case.
+Check out our section on 2 week Peru itinerary with Inca Trail down below.

 The Sacred Valley receives its name from the numerous Inca ruins that start from Pisac all the way to Machu Picchu, stretching about one hundred kilometers long.
 Before the ruins became ruins, they were ancient Inca settlements and villages where numerous activities such as mining and agriculture took place.